Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 With Bridge to Kubernetes, you can develop, debug, and test applications directly against an AKS cluster.
 Developers within a team collaborate to build and test throughout the application lifecycle.
 You can continue to use existing tools such as Visual Studio or Visual Studio Code with the Bridge to Kubernetes extension.

 Using integrated development and test process with Bridge to Kubernetes reduces the need for local test environments like minikube.
-Instead, you develop and test against an AKS cluster, even secured and isolated clusters.
+Instead, you develop and test against an AKS cluster, even in secured and isolated clusters.

 Use the Visual Studio Code (VS Code) extension for Kubernetes